Saudi women join the workforce

-(CNN)Not many women in Saudi Arabia have day similar to that of Manal Ghazwan and her two colleagues.
+(CNN)Not many women in Saudi Arabia have a day similar to that of Manal Ghazwan and her two colleagues.

 Ghazwan, 30, who has a master's degree in food safety management, is the manager of a Starbucks branch located in the Riyadh head office of Alshaya Company, which operates the franchise of the American brand in the Middle East.